History of Grand Central Terminal: Grand Central Depot

 By 1869, Vanderbilt had commissioned John B. Snook to design his new station, dubbed Grand Central Depot, on the site of the 42nd Street depot.
 The site was far outside the limits of the developed city at the time, and even Vanderbilt's backers warned against building the terminal in such an undeveloped area.
 Snook worked with engineers Isaac Buckhout and R.G.
 Buckfield to design the structure.
+Its train shed was designed by either Joseph Duclos or R. G. Hatfield, both of whom were employed by the fabricators, the Architectural Iron Works.
 Although Vanderbilt was inspired by French Classical architecture, Snook's final design was in the Second Empire style.
+Its design, materials, and convenience rivaled European train stations; it was considered the first in the U.S. to measure up to those in Europe.

 Construction started on September 1, 1869, and the depot was completed by October 1871.
 The project included the creation of Vanderbilt Avenue, a service road along the depot's western border.
 To reduce confusion, the railroads staggered their inaugural runs to the new station.
 The Harlem Railroad switched from its Madison Square depot on October 9, 1871; the New Haven Railroad arrived on October 16; and the New York Central & Hudson River Railroad on November 1, eight days later than planned.